allmaps/allmaps/packages/transform/README.md

 This module contains classes and methods to **transform Points, LineStrings, Polygons** and other spatial features from a 2D cartesian `(x, y)` source space to a destination space.
 The transformation function that accomplish this are constructed from **a set of Control Points**, who's coordinates are known in both spaces, and a specific **type of transformation** algorithm.

-Within the Allmaps project, this module is used a.o. in [@allmaps/render](../../packages/render/) and [@allmaps/tileserver](../../apps/tileserver/), two places where we transform a IIIF image from the 'resource' space of the image to the '(projected) geospatial' space of a map projection (in most cases WebMercator), using the Ground Control Points and transformation type defined in the map's Georeference Annotation.
+The classes in this module are further extended in the [@allmaps/project](../../packages/project/) module.
+If you're looking to build a *projected* transformer, transforming and projecting from the 'resource' space of a IIIF Image to the 'projected geospatial' space of a map projection, use the classes from that module.
+It can build projected transformers from the Ground Control Points, transformation type and projection information defined in a map's Georeference Annotation.

-Like all other Allmaps modules, care was taken to make this module usable and useful outside of the Allmaps context as well!
-Feel free to incorporate it in your project if it could be useful.

 ## How it works